junghan0611/spacemacs/layers/+tools/kubernetes/README.md

 -   Live-updating lists of kubernetes resources
 -   Viewing and deleting pods, configmaps and secrets
 -   Switching contexts and namespaces.
--   Showing logs and exec\'ing into containers
+-   Showing logs and exec'ing into containers
 -   Describing pods
 -   Tramp support for pods
 -   Evil bindings